pc2/StencilStream/README.md

 StencilStream is a SYCL-based simulation framework for iterative stencil codes, primarily targeting FPGAs.
 With StencilStream, application developers and domain scientists can merely write down their stencil code definition and obtain a fully functional and optimized, FPGA-accelerated application.

-### 🎯 Design Goals
+## 🎯 Design Goals

-While many stencil acceleration frameworks exist — including those targeting FPGAs — they often rely on custom toolchains and domain-specific languages.
-This introduces a steep learning curve and makes integration into real-world applications difficult.
+There are many stencil acceleration frameworks available, even for FPGAs.
+However, many of them use customized toolchains to support domain-specific languages, which makes them both hard to use for real-world applications and hard to extend.

 **StencilStream** takes a different approach.
 By leveraging standard **SYCL/oneAPI** and **modern C++ templates**, it offers a clean, extensible, and developer-friendly framework with three core goals: